andvargas/andrasvargas.com/README.md

 21 July 2023
 Added sticky menu bar to homepage - it appears at the bottom, and then when scrolled down, it sticks to the top.

+24 July
+Fixed some positioning glitches with menubar

+V 1.3

+- Added feature to record conversations with andreGPT

 ## To Fix

-- Add feature to record conversations with andreGPT

 Dashboard.js
 The Task list doesn't have a unique key (Seems like it was a false positive, as now it works)